2006wzt/FlexiFed-IMP/README.md

 - VGG-family : Visual Geometry Group is an architecture of deep neural network (nn) , it performed very well on ILSVRC 2014 and proved that increasing the depth of the network can affect the final performance of the network to a certain extent.

-  We use the four vision of VGG-family : VGG-11, VGG-13, VGG-16, VGG-19, and the architectures of the nn are shown below :
+  We use the four versions of VGG-family : VGG-11, VGG-13, VGG-16, VGG-19, and the architectures of the nn are shown below :

   <div align=center>
     <img src="http://raw.githubusercontent.com/2006wzt/FlexiFed-IMP/master/images/arch/VGG-family.png" alt="VGG-family.png" width=661 height=364/>
   </div>

-  We can see that there is only one common base layer between different visions of VGG-family, so that we can expect that the difference between different aggregation strategies in VGG model may be obvious.
+  We can see that there is only one common base layer between different versions of VGG-family, so that we can expect that the difference between different aggregation strategies in VGG model may be obvious.

 - ResNet-family : ResNet is proposed mainly to tackle the degradation problem in deep nn and realize the proportional relationship between the depth of the network and model accuracy.
-The nn visions we use are stacks of BasicBlock, whose architecture is shown below (BasicBlock(planes) ) :
+The nn versions we use are stacks of BasicBlock, whose architecture is shown below (BasicBlock(planes) ) :

   <div align=center>
     <img src="https://raw.githubusercontent.com/2006wzt/FlexiFed-IMP/master/images/arch/BasicBlock.png" alt="BasicBlock.png" width=271 height=196 />
   </div>

   Note that the downsample layer in BasicBlock may not be needed sometimes.
-We use the four vision of ResNet-family : ResNet-20, ResNet-32, ResNet-44, ResNet-56, and the architectures of the nn are shown below :
+We use the four versions of ResNet-family : ResNet-20, ResNet-32, ResNet-44, ResNet-56, and the architectures of the nn are shown below :

   <div align=center>
     <img src="http://raw.githubusercontent.com/2006wzt/FlexiFed-IMP/master/images/arch/ResNet-family.png" alt="ResNet-family.png" width=521 height=354 />